 Home remedies and the improper use of drugs with pain-relieving / anti-inflammatory action should be avoided.
-The family doctor should prescribe diagnostic and instrumental examinations such as an X-ray and an MRI of the shoulder and after an objective examination, refer the patient to an orthopedic doctor specializing on shoulder treatment.
+The family doctor should prescribe diagnostic and instrumental examinations as an X-ray and an MRI.

-What will the ortopedist do with the shoulder?
+What will the orthopedist do with the shoulder?
 The conservative treatment

-The orthopedist will recommend the most appropriate treatment based on the extent of the problem.
+The most appropriate treatment based on the extent of the problem.
 In general, the first approach is conservative: it consists of taking anti-inflammatories and / or joint infiltrations of cortisone or hyaluronic acid, associated with a physiotherapy rehabilitation process to fully recover shoulder mobility and reduce pain.
 When conservative treatment fails, the patient must be elevated to surgical treatment.

 Is the surgery very invasive?